teri-lynn/teri-lynn.github.com/_posts/2014-04-13-protein-cake.md

 - 2-3 ripe bananas
 - 1 cup of oats
-- 3 scoops of chocolate protein powder
+- 3 scoops of chocolate whey protein powder
 - 1 cup of plain Greek yogurt
 - 1 egg
 - 1/2 an apple